All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Insulin resistance: Many men develop some degree of insulin resistance by their 40s, making the body more prone to storing fat, especially around the midsection.

-• Stress and sleep disruption: Career demands, family obligations, and the general pressures of midlife often lead to elevated cortisol and poor sleep, both of which promote weight gain.
+• Stress and sleep disruption: Career demands, family obligations, and the general pressures of midlife often lead to improved cortisol and poor sleep, both of which promote weight gain.

 • Joint wear and reduced mobility: Years of activity (or inactivity) can leave joints stiff or painful, limiting exercise options.